 RAW Weekend Market

-Initially founded in 1897, this former train repair station (now derelict buildings) has been adopted and transformed by Berlin’s creative community since the late 1990s.
+Initially founded in 1897, this former train repair station close to the East Side Mall (now derelict buildings) has been adopted and transformed by Berlin’s creative community since the late 1990s.
 Now, Reichsbahn-Ausbesserungs-Werk or ‘RAW’, as it is now known, is home to clubs, bars, a skate park, a swimming pool club, a bunker-turned-climbing-wall and a Sunday flea market.
 Whether you’re a creative looking for a new environment to explore with like-minded individuals or a bargain-hunter looking for the best vintage gear in Berlin, RAW is well worth checking out.

 Vintage Revivals is a contemporary second-hand brand and a thrift shop in Berlin, Frankfurt, Munich, Cologne, Manheim and Hamburg.
 They offer a wide range of men’s and women’s designer pieces from past decades, with the goal of not only giving new life to old clothes but also being responsible for creating new trends.
 It’s safe to say they’re not your average vintage store Berlin spot!
 Vintage Revivals have physical stores and an excellent online shop, so whichever method of shopping you prefer, VR caters to everyone.

-Soeur is one of the smaller second-hand shops in Berlin, but what it lacks in size, it makes up for in vast appeal and a unique charm that makes each visit memorable.
+Located in Prenzlauer Berg, Soeur is one of the smaller second-hand shops in Berlin, but what it lacks in size, it makes up for in vast appeal and a unique charm that makes each visit memorable.
 They maintain an Instagram and Tumblr account to keep their customers updated on the latest vintage gems, both of which are well worth checking out.
 Their items include clothing from a range of decades, bags, accessories, and also one-off designer pieces that you’d struggle to find elsewhere.
+I gem amongst thrift stores Berlin options.

 Mauerpark Weekend Market

-As you can probably gather by now, Berlin folks love their markets, and for good reason!
+As you can probably gather by now, Berlin folks love their markets and their , and for good reason!
 Berlin markets are not only fantastic for the community and offer a space for independent sellers to do business, but they’re also a treasure trove for vintage lovers.
 The best aspect of weekend markets in Berlin is that you quite literally never know what to expect.

 The items for sale consist of whatever the sellers happen to have for sale at that time, meaning you can easily discover designer one-offs, long lost vintage pieces or simply some clothing and other items that perfectly suit your style.
-Whether you’re on the lookout for vintage gear, furniture, trinkets or anything else — a visit to the market can give you what you need!
+Whether you’re on the lookout for vintage fashion, small appliances, small furniture, trinkets, fashion accessories, or anything else — a visit to the market can give you what you need!

 The Good Store